Do you have you a big interview coming up? Then you need our expert end-to-end overview of the whole interview process.

-Mark continues: “Make sure you’re listening to the questions and tailoring your answers – you can prepare but you need to understand the nuances of the person interviewing you.
+Claire continues: “Make sure you’re listening to the questions and tailoring your answers – you can prepare but you need to understand the nuances of the person interviewing you.
 You may have great intentions of what you plan to say in the interview but don’t force it if it’s not natural.”

 4. Competency-based questions

 This is the part of the interview where you’ll be asked detailed questions about your experience.
 This could well involve scenario-based questions, where you’ll be asked to give actual examples of work situations you’ve found yourself in.